hulln/hulln.github.io/README.md

 ## Credits

-The current version of the website was created by me, with invaluable assistance from ChatGPT [ChatGPT](https://chat.openai.com/).
+The current version of the website was created by me, with invaluable assistance from [ChatGPT](https://chat.openai.com/).